The Bankrate promise

-When you apply for an extra credit card, you’re required to share an array of personal information on your application.
-This will include details like your name, your address, your Social Security number and your current employment status.
-You’ll also be asked to list your income on your application, although the type of income card issuers ask for can vary depending on the card issuer.
+When you apply for a credit card, income is one of the factors creditors use to determine your creditworthiness.
+You’ll be asked to list your income on your application, although the type of income card issuers ask for can vary depending on the card issuer.

 What is annual net income?

-Some credit card issuers will ask for your net income when you apply for a new credit card, but what does this mean?
-Generally speaking, your net income is the amount of money you bring home in your paycheck after taxes, health insurance premiums and retirement contributions are taken out.
+Some credit card issuers will ask specifically for your net income, or the amount of money you bring home in your paycheck after taxes, health insurance premiums and retirement contributions are taken out.

 The difference between your net income and your gross income is simple.
 Where your annual net income is how much you bring home in your actual paychecks after deductions are taken out, your gross income is how much you earn before deductions and taxes are taken out.